 Can I include footnotes in an ebook?
 No. Footnotes are not possible in ebooks at all, and because it’s a formatting nightmare, StoneThread Publishing does not allow end notes or indices.
 You can include end notes in a self-published ebook, but it’s a labor-intensive process.
 For information on the bookmarking-hyperlinking process you would have to use to create end notes or indices, see The Essentials of Digital Publishing or The Smashwords Style Guide.
 (See next entry.)

 What do you mean when you say there are no pages in ebooks?
-Just as print books come in various sizes, so do e-reading devices (laptops, tablets, Kindle, Nook, smart phohes).
+Just as print books come in various sizes, so do e-reading devices (laptops, tablets, Kindle, Nook, smart phones).
 In a print book, the viewing area (the printed area inside the margins) and the text that’s printed on it remains constant.
 For example, in a trade paperback, the viewing area is about 4 x 6 inches and the font size is about 10 or 11 points.
 In an ebook, although the physical viewing area (screen) itself remains constant, the reader can manipulate the text size, line spacing, etc. to change the virtual viewing area.
 For that reason, the publisher can control only the most basic layout options (for example, the initial font size, font attributes like bold or italic, and text alignment).
 So if you would like to have something centered vertically on a page, you can’t do that.
 If you want to use footnotes, you can’t do that.
 If you’d like to wrap text around a photo and you want your ebook available in more than .pdf format, you can’t do that.
 As with any technology (even print books) there are limitations.

 You talk about Smashwords a lot.
 What is Smashwords?
 Smashwords is a conversion engine and distribution port.
-It converts our Microsoft Word document into several ebook formats.
+It converts our correctly formatted Microsoft Word document into several ebook formats.
 Smashwords also distributes to Apple, Barnes & Noble, Kobo, Sony, Diesel, Baker & Taylor and others.

 What if I want you to publish my title only to Amazon and forget the others?
 If we accept your work for publication, it will be offered for sale in as many legitimate venues as we can find world wide.
-If you want it offered only through Amazon, we recommend you self-publish your work and that you use the excellent services at HarveyStanbrough.com.
+If you want it offered only through Amazon, we recommend you self-publish and that you use the excellent services at HarveyStanbrough.com.

 Do I have to send you a Word document or can I send some other form?
 We prefer your file in .doc, .docx or .rtf.